Not sure if you need a Postpartum Doula?

 Doulas can come from a wide variety of backgrounds with varying degrees of experience.
 I have a Bachelor of Arts in psychology from the University of Waterloo, and have taken several classes in sexuality, marriage and the family.
 I am certified through Doula Canada and a member of the Association of Doulas.
 Most importantly, I am a mother of four.
 I have experienced the struggles of motherhood.
 I have lived and loved it for over a decade.
 Because of my personal experience, my desire to help other mothers realize their strength is my passion.

-My services will be charged at an hourly rate with possible discounting for booking several hours in advance.
 A 50% deposit is due at time of booking for long term bookings.
 Full amounts are due upon booking for short term bookings.
 Deposits and payments are non refundable.
 Visit start at a 3 hour minimum.
 Please contact me to discuss rates.

-Unfortunately doula services are not covered by provincial health insurance in Ontario.
 If you are worried about the cost, if possible, plan early by adding postpartum doula support to your gift registry or having your friends and family purchase gift certificates to offset the cost of your care, you may be able to extend your support beyond your initial budget.
 Please contact me if you would like to set up a gift registry.